Well-sealed shower penetrations prevent water damage

 Providing sufficient laundry facilities.

 This clause requires specified buildings to have adequate space and facilities for laundering.
-It applies to housing, old people’s homes, early childhood centres, camping grounds and work camps.
+It applies to housing, aged care facilities, rest homes, retirement complexes, early childhood centres, camping grounds and work camps.

 It also ensures that people with disabilities are able to carry out normal activities within buildings.